b0nes164/GPUPrefixSums/README.md

 + `Validate Powers of Two` performs a prefix sum at an input size of each power of two from 21 to 28.
 Useful as a quick measure of correct execution of the prefix sum.

 + `Validate All Off Sizes` performs a series of tests to ensure that the perfix sum correctly handles non-powers-of-two buffer sizes.

-+ `PrintValidationText` prints any errors during a validation test in the deubg log.
-This can be quite slow if there are many errors, so it is recommended to also have `QuickText` enabled.

-+ `QuickText` limits the number of errors printed during a validation test to 1024.

 </details>